 In order to achieve the best outcome for this project, the procurement strategy to be adopted is the traditional approach for construction projects.
-A consultant will be appointed to deliver the developed and technical designs (RIBA stages 3 and 4) via the Civil and Structural Engineering Professional Services Consultancy Framework, and quantity surveyor will be procured via the Construction Professional Services Consultancy Framework.
+A consultant has been appointed to deliver the developed and technical designs (RIBA stages 3 and 4) via the Civil and Structural Engineering Professional Services Consultancy Framework.
 Once the design work has been completed a contractor will be appointed to deliver the infrastructure works via an open tender, as detailed in section 4.1 above.

-A competitive open tender has been chosen to achieve best value, rather than use of the Highways Infrastructure Contract, as the Highways Infrastructure Contract will only offer one price and programme, and as the funds available and programme for this project are limited, the open tender process will encourage competitive prices from the market and offer best value.
-Contractors are always keen to work with Medway Council, and since the successful event launching the development of the Innovation Park Medway on 18th September 2018, the authority has been contacted by several reputable companies keen to take up the opportunity to work on this project, so the likelihood of a well subscribed, successful competitive open tender process is high.
+A competitive open tender has been chosen to achieve best value, rather than use of the Highways Infrastructure Contract, as the Highways Infrastructure Contract will only offer one price and programme.
+As the funds available and programme for this project are limited, the open tender process will encourage competitive prices from the market and offer best value.
+Contractors are always keen to work with Medway Council, and since the successful event launching the development of the Innovation Park Medway on 18 September 2018, the authority has been contacted by several reputable companies keen to take up the opportunity to work on this project, so the likelihood of a well subscribed, successful competitive open tender process is high.

-As part of the Innovation Park Medway Masterplan development work, we have established high level design and costs to RIBA stage 2 for roads and footpaths at the Northern Gateway.
+As part of the Innovation Park Medway Masterplan development work, high level design and costs were established to RIBA stage 2 for roads and footpaths at the Northern Gateway.
 A design code is being developed to ensure consistency and quality throughout the site for future companies to follow when developing their own business premises.